EvilBengt/ArduinoAlarmClock/Planning.md

 Snoozing alarms
 ---------------

-If a sounding alarm is snoozed (with *Snooze/show time button*), the alarm pauses for {snooze}.
+When an alarm is first triggered, the alarm is in mode A. If a sounding alarm is snoozed (with *Snooze/show time button*), the alarm pauses for {snooze}.
 The alarm also goes from mode A to mode B.

 * Mode A

-  Alarm sounds [continuosly or in intervals]* until canceled or {timeout}.
+  Alarm sounds [continuosly or in intervals]* until canceled or {timeout}**.

 * Mode B

-  Alarm sounds [continuosly or in intervals]* indefinitely, until canceled.
+  Alarm sounds [continuosly or in intervals]* indefinitely**, until canceled.

 **To be decided*

+***When an alarm is snoozed, the system can assume human presence and rely on further intervention to eventually cancel the alarm (mode B).
+If not, it can not, and must stop after {timeout} to avoid draining batteries and/or annoying any neighbors (mode A).*

 #### Variables